woossi0/suite/docs/usermanual/source/installation/mrsid/index.rst

 #.
 Navigate through the installer until you reach the :guilabel:`Choose Components` page.

    .. figure:: img/mrsid_win_components.png
-      :align: center

-      *The Components page of the Windows installer*
+      The Components page of the Windows installer

 #.
 Scroll down to the :guilabel:`Extensions` option, and expand the tree.
 Check the box for :guilabel:`MrSID`.

    .. figure:: img/mrsid_win_checked.png
-      :align: center

-      *Enabling the MrSID extension*
+      Enabling the MrSID extension

 #.
 Click :guilabel:`Next` and continue the installation process.